 Languages have levels of formality.
 English is no different.

-For example, when you greet a family member, a friend, or someone you are familiar with, you use informal or casual greetings.
-However, when you talk to an older person, someone you are not familiar with, or your boss, you may want to be more formal.
+For example, when you greet a family member or someone you know well, you use informal or casual greetings.
+When you talk to an older person, your boss, or someone you are not familiar with, you may want to be more formal.

-What is considered appropriate in one culture may be inappropriate in another.
-That is why, when you learn a new language, you should learn not only its grammar and vocabulary but also how to use them in different social situations.
+What is appropriate in one culture may be inappropriate in another.
+That is why, when you learn grammar and vocabulary in a new language, you must also learn how to use them in different social situations.

 How to Decide on the Appropriate Level of Formality

 Sometimes it is difficult to know exactly how formal or informal you should be.
 The right level of formality depends on a combination of several factors:

 - who you are talking to (the person’s age and social status, your relationship to them, and so on), and